The Bounce Back program is coordinated by Student Academic Success Services (SASS) in partnership with:

 This program is largely modeled off the highly successful Bounce Back program at the University of Guelph and we would like to acknowledge the resources and support provided by their Bounce Back team in the development of this program in its pilot year (2013).

 How does the program work?

-- Check your Queen's email for an invitation from the Bounce Back Program Coordinator in early January 2016.
-Email invitations are sent out throughout the winter term.
+- Check your Queen's email for an invitation from the Bounce Back Program Coordinator.

 - Follow the instructions in the email and complete the short online self-assessment form.

-- Connect with your Bounce Back Facilitator throughout the winter term.
+- Connect with your Mentor throughout the winter term.

 - Keep track of your progress and work towards your goals.

 - Achieve success!